operand/agency/README.md

-Though you could entirely create a simple agent using only the primitives in `agency` (see [`examples/demo/agents/`](./examples/demo/agents/)), it is not intended to be a full-fledged agent toolset like other libraries or tools.
+Though you could entirely create a simple agent using only the primitives in `agency` (see [`examples/demo/agents/`](./examples/demo/agents/)), it is not intended to be an agent toolset like other libraries.

 `agency` is an application framework focused on the problems surrounding agent/tool/human integration, such as communication, observability, and access control.
-The library strives to provide a minimal yet practical foundation for defining and integrating agent-based systems, allowing developers the freedom to experiment with different agent solutions as they desire.
+The library strives to provide a minimal yet practical foundation for defining and integrating agent-based systems, allowing developers the freedom to create different agent solutions as they desire.

+So while you might use libraries like LangChain for defining agent behavior, you can use `agency` for providing the communication and control foundation on which to build your agent-system.

 ## What are some known limitations or issues?